sqldelight/sqldelight/docs/common/gradle.md

 This can be used to update generated Kotlin APIs before a follow-up schema migration drops the column.
-SQLDelight fails compilation if a configured table or column does not exist, or if a model-bound insert explicitly lists a codegen-excluded column.
+SQLDelight fails compilation if a configured table or column does not exist, or if a model-bound insert or `RETURNING` clause explicitly lists a codegen-excluded column.
 Because this is codegen-only, applications are responsible for ensuring any still-existing excluded column can be omitted from writes until it is dropped, for example with a nullable column or default value.